awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 In this wait event, there are threads writing to CSV tables\.
 Check your CSV table usage\.
 A typical cause of this event is setting log\_output on a table\.

 **io/file/innodb/innodb\_data\_file**
 In this wait event, there are threads waiting on I/O operations to storage\.
 This event is more prevalent in I/O intensive workloads\.
-SQL statements showing a comparatively large proportion of this wait event might be running disk intensive queries or might be requesting data that cannot be satisfied from the InnoDB buffer pool\.
-You should check your query plans and cache hit ratios\.
+SQL statements showing a comparatively large proportion of this wait event might be running disk intensive queries\.
+Or they might be requesting data that can't be satisfied from the InnoDB buffer pool\.
+To find out, check your query plans and cache hit ratios\.
 For more information, see [ Buffering and Caching](https://dev.mysql.com/doc/refman/5.6/en/buffering-caching.html) in the MySQL documentation\.

 **io/file/sql/binlog**
 In this wait event, there is a thread waiting on a binlog file that is being written to disk\.